 That’s the situation in which the National Safety Council (NSC), the USA’s leading non-profit organization for workplace safety advocacy for over 100 years, is holding the second edition of the Work to Zero Summit.

-Obviously, the Work to Zero Summit by NSC on 24th and 25th February too takes a digital turn this year by moving to a completely virtual format.
-Given our mission to create powerful solutions that save worker’s lives, Guardhat is delighted to be a part of this digital event.
+Obviously, the Work to Zero Summit by NSC on 24th and 25th February also takes a digital turn this year by moving to a completely virtual format.
+Given our mission to create powerful solutions that save workers’ lives, Guardhat is delighted to be a part of this digital event.
 We are happy to showcase all the possibilities of putting technology to use to create a safer workplace experience.

 The event is conceived to create a platform for industry leaders to learn about how technology can make the workplace safer.
-The first edition in February of 2020 gave insights into how innovative technology like AI, Wearables, IoT, etc. could be leveraged by organizations to build a highly secure workplace environment for employees engaged in hazardous jobs and routines.
+The first edition in February of 2020 gave insights into how innovative technology like AI, Wearables, IoT, etc. could be leveraged by organizations to build a highly secure work environment for employees engaged in hazardous jobs and routines.
 The key objective of the Work to Zero Summit this year is to facilitate the emergence of a maturity model for safety in the workplace that blends technology and best practices in industrial safety.
 As the name suggests, the aim is nothing less than defined and monitored progress towards the goal of Zero workplace casualties.

 The road to Zero workplace casualty might sound like an impossible dream, but we firmly believe it is a viable goal thanks to the several advancements that have been made in safety with the aid of modern technology.
 A few of the groundbreaking technologies that are already saving lives across industries include: